S-Guerra/fryderyk-gpt/README.md

 # FryderykGPT
-A Discord Bot that uses the OpenAI API to answer users and play music when asked to
+A Discord Bot that that impersonates Fryderyk Chopin using the OpenAI API to answer users and play music when asked to.